 Lancaster Arts Hotel – 300 Harrisburg Ave.

-This boutique hotel is located just a mile from the train station.
+This boutique hotel is conveniently located just a mile from the Amtrak station, making it ideal for visitors arriving via train.

 Hampton Inn Lancaster – 545 Greenfield Road.

-While technically still in Lancaster, it’s about a 15 min drive from downtown – making it a good option for people that want to save a little money and like less noise.
+While technically still in Lancaster, this hotel is about a 15 min drive from downtown.
+It’s a good option for people that want to save a little money and like less noise.
+We stayed here for my brother in law’s wedding!

-Where should I stop during my next visit to Lancaster, PA?
+What are your favorite things to do in Lancaster, PA?
 Let me know in the comments!

 Leave a Reply